 Under Articles 65 to 73 of the Labour Law, the maximum working hours are eight hours each day and 48 hours a week, and no more than five consecutive work hours may be worked without a rest period.
-The maximum number of daily hours may be increased to nine hours per day in commercial establishments, hotels and cafes, security services and any other operations where such increase is authorised by order of the Ministry of Labour.
-The maximum number of working hours may also be reduced by order of the Ministry of Labour in relation to operations that create health risks to the employee.
+The maximum number of daily hours may be increased to nine hours per day in commercial establishments, hotels and cafes, security services and any other operations where such increase is authorised by order of the Ministry of Human Resources and Emiratisation.
+The maximum number of working hours may also be reduced by order of the Ministry of Human Resources and Emiratisation in relation to operations that create health risks to the employee.
 During the month of Ramadan, daily working hours are reduced by two hours.
-The working hours may be organised in shifts and there is no limit as to the amount of night work that may be performed.
+The working hours may be organised in shifts and there is no limit on the amount of night work that may be performed.